NOobSsam/Discord-Auto-Status/README.md

 And if you want to change the interval in which it updates go to line 52, and change 3660 to whatever you please, the time is in seconds.
+(Be careful as this may get you rate limited and banned)